TryGhost/docs/content/setup/ghost-pro.md

 To put Ghost(Pro) through it's paces - [signup for the 14 day trial](https://ghost.org/signup/).
 It's completely free, no obligations!

-### Looking for self-hosted?
-The rest of the setup section of the Ghost documentation covers:
+### Customise your Ghost(Pro) Publication

+Already created a Ghost(Pro) publication and looking for tutorials on how to customise your site?
+Head over to the [Core Concepts](https://docs.ghost.org/concepts/introduction/) guides to get started.

+**Looking for self-hosted?**
+If you're happy to manage your own hosting and site maintenance, there are several install guides available to help you:

 * [Installing on your own server](https://docs.ghost.org/setup/ubuntu/)
 * [Installing locally](https://docs.ghost.org/setup/local/)
 * [Contributing to Ghost core](https://docs.ghost.org/setup/source/) and installing from source

-### Customise your Ghost(Pro) Publication

-Already created a Ghost(Pro) publication and looking for tutorials on how to customise your site?
-Head over to the [Core Concepts](https://docs.ghost.org/concepts/introduction/) guides to get started.